 These mirrors are heated to melt frost or ice.
-This feature can be activated whenever you turn on the rear window defroster if equipped.
-Some vehicles may not be equipped with rear window defroster, in this case the heated mirrors will still function as intended.
+This feature can be activated whenever you turn on the rear window defroster (if equipped).
 Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.

 Tilt Mirrors In Reverse (Available With Memory Seat Only) - If Equipped